 3. Homemade Slime

 Slime is also easy to make at home!
 Plus, it’s a great sensory material to hold, squeeze, stretch, and fiddle with.
 A super fun sensory material for big kids to mix up at home.
-And be sure to try out How to Make Slime Creations for Kids afterwards.
+And be sure to try out these fun slime creations for kids afterwards.

 4. Shaving cream / foam painting